-Note that DSD0A and DSD0B output must be used when in stereo mode only.
-DSD0A and DSD0B always carry the main 2-channel audio data.
-DSD1A and DSD1B are the surround channels where: xx is the channel, for example, 0A, 0B.
+DSD0A and DSD0B output must be used when in stereo mode only.
+DSD0A and DSD0B always carry the main two-channel audio data.
+DSD1A, DSD1B, DSD2A, and DSD2B are the surround channels.

-Figure 20.
+Figure 26.
 DSD Timing Diagram

-By default, the ADV7610 automatically enables the DSD interface if it receives DSD packets.
-The ADV7610 also automatically enables the I2S interface if it receives audio sample packets or if it does not receive any audio packets.
+By default, the ADV7619 automatically enables the DSD interface if it receives DSD packets.
+The ADV7619 also automatically enables the I2S interface if it receives audio sample packets or if it does not receive any audio packets.
 However, it is possible to override the audio interface that is used via the OVR_AUTO_MUX_DSD_OUT and MUX_DSD_OUT controls.